What Happens If You Eat Glass Pieces? (Symptoms & Action Steps)

 Swallowing glass, whether small or big, isn’t something you can treat at home.
 Experimenting to do so will only worsen the situation.

-Call 911 or head to your nearest ER (emergency room) to get it checked by a doctor, who can accurately recommend treatment based on the severity of your situation.
+Call 911 or head to your nearest ER (emergency room) to get it checked by a doctor who can accurately recommend treatment based on the severity of your situation.

-Firstly, the doctor will use an x-ray to determine the position of the object.
-Denser objects appear quickly on the x-ray.
 As an alternate course of action, the doctor will use an endoscope.
-The endoscope has a camera, light, and some equipment that can grab the stuck object from the esophagus.
+The endoscope has a camera, light, and equipment that can grab the stuck object from the esophagus.

 1. Rigid endoscope